zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 The entry `federation-check-interval` defines the federation check interval in seconds.
-It checks whether data in trusts are still valid (e.g.) if RP redirectUri still exists in metadata.
+It checks whether data in trusts are still valid for example if the request parameter (RP) `redirectUri` still exists in metadata.
 If not then remove from trust automatically.
 The value `86400` represents 24 hours.

 ```
 <federation-check-interval>86400</federation-check-interval>